 Associates may also require additional training in areas such as how to:

-- Handle queries from non-tech savvy customers with empathy – who may have different kinds of concerns around SCA.
+- Handle queries from non-tech savvy customers – who may have different kinds of concerns around SCA – with empathy.

 - Ensure the accuracy of mobile phone contact information.
 This is needed to mitigate fraud as passcodes are sent to phones as part of the two-factor authentication process.

 Who’s going to provide this training?
-Existing tams, overwhelmed by staffing, scheduling and operational issues, might not have the bandwidth to train them.
+Existing teams, overwhelmed by staffing, scheduling and operational issues, might not have the bandwidth to train them.

-With retail ecommerce sales expected to surpass $400 billion in 2022, balancing SCA compliance with consumers’ growing preference for one-click check out process is going to be a tough task.
-Under- or over-staffing contact centres can have a disastrous impact on customer experience as well as the bottom line.
-One solution is to partner with an experienced contingent workforce solution provider who can staff contact centres with trained resources, allowing banks to ramp resources up and down as needed.
+With retail eCommerce sales expected to surpass $400 billion in 2022, balancing SCA compliance with consumers’ growing preference for a one-click check-out process is going to be a tough task.
+Under- or over-staffing contact centers can have a disastrous impact on customer experience as well as the bottom line.
+One solution is to partner with an experienced contingent workforce solution provider who can staff contact centers with trained resources, allowing banks to ramp resources up and down, as needed.

 Two leading UK banks are working with us to get ready for their anticipated call deluge.
 They are tapping into our SCA-trained flexible contingent workforce to make sure they have SCA-trained people they need.
 For example, they may need around 100 people over the summer and ramp-up to over 300 by September when call volume is expected to peak.
 They’ve both started their prep early, and are ready to provide strong customer experience around SCA.
 They will be able to ensure their contact center is staffed with the right number of trained associates (at all times) to handhold their customers – without the associated hiring headaches or infrastructure burden.